TylerDMielke/rust_project_management/README.md

-# rust_project_managment
+# rust_project_management
-A project managment application implemented in Rust
+A project management application implemented in Rust